Harvey, Illinois, train collision: Aftermath

 After the report, the crossovers that connected tracks 3 and 4 were removed.
 The leading GP40 of the ICG and the P30CH of Amtrak were scrapped, being damaged beyond repair.
-GP40 3029 of the ICG was repaired, but after another accident later in 1984, it was cannibalized for spare parts.
+GP40 No. 3029 of the ICG was repaired, but after another accident later in 1984, it was cannibalized for spare parts.
 There is no memorial plaque at the site of the accident, as this accident was almost forgotten among many people, but it showed grave deficiencies in railroad operations in the US in the late 1970s.